iphysresearch/GWData-Bootcamp/README.md

 3. **Create a Pull Request**:
     - Go to your forked repository on GitHub.
     - Switch to the `homework` branch.
-    - Click on `New Pull Request`.
+    - Click on New Pull Request.
     - Ensure the base repository is set to the original `GWData-Bootcamp` repository and the base branch is set to `homework`.
     - Complete the PR form and submit.
+    - The GitHub Actions workflow will automatically check your submission and compare it with the solution.
+If your submission passes the check, a merge request will be initiated.
+Please note that only the repository owners have the authority to merge the request.

 ### Important Notes

 - **Do Not Modify Other Students' Work**: It's crucial that you do not make any changes to other students' homework directories and contents.
 - **Regular Updates**: Keep your fork synchronized with the main repository to get the latest updates and assignments.
+- Automated Checks: The GitHub Actions workflow will automatically check your submission when you create a pull request.
+Make sure your submission passes the check before you submit it.
-- Happy Coding! 🚀👩‍💻👨‍💻
+- Happy Coding! 🚀👩‍💻👨

 ## Staff
 This class is co-taught by [He Wang](https://iphysresearch.github.io/blog/) and several esteemed colleagues, including guest lecturers and industry experts ([Xinyao Tian](https://www.zhihu.com/people/winchester-26/activities)), whose names will be announced as they join.